shinesolutions/tgrs/README.md

 ## Starting the servers

-Before starting any of the GraphQL servers, you should first start the stub REST server:
+Before starting one of the GraphQL servers, you should first start the stub REST server:

      yarn startStub

-To then start the GraphQl server standalone:
+To then start the GraphQl server inside an Express instance:

 1. Run `yarn start`
 2. Go to http://localhost:4000

-To start the GraphQL server inside a local instance of API Gateway:
+or to start the GraphQL server inside a local instance of API Gateway:

 1. Run `yarn build`
 2. Run `sam local start-api`